dkypuros/ZTA-LLM/MENTAL_MODEL.md

 # Mental Model: Understanding ZTA-LLM Security Architecture

-> **🧠 START HERE** for a big-picture understanding of the ZTA-LLM framework before diving into implementation details.
+> **🧠 START HERE** for the high-level picture before diving into code.

-This document provides the essential mental model for understanding how we've built a secure, production-ready system around the Model Context Protocol (MCP) without breaking compatibility.
+This document explains how we wrapped the unmodified Model Context Protocol (MCP) in a production-grade security envelope.
+The goal is to block data exfiltration and other abuses while keeping performance tight and compatibility perfect.

 ---

 ## The Core Insight: Security Impedance

-Think of our approach as adding **security impedance** - deliberate resistance that slows down or blocks malicious requests while allowing legitimate ones to pass through efficiently.
-Like electrical impedance, it creates selective resistance without breaking the circuit.
+Security impedance is deliberate resistance.
+We slow or stop malicious requests without interrupting legitimate traffic—much like electrical impedance restricts harmful current without breaking the circuit.

-**Key principle**: We kept the MCP protocol unchanged on the wire, but surrounded it with three concentric layers of validation that act as security filters.
+**Key principle**: MCP's wire format stays untouched.
+Instead, we place three concentric validation layers around every request and response.

 ---